PlanterApp/planter_blog/content/posts/southwestplanting/index.md

 +++
 ### Growing Where It's Hot

-Gardening in the Desert Southwest comes with unique challenges, but also the opportunity for near year-round gardening.
+Gardening in the Southwest desert comes with unique challenges, but also the opportunity for near year-round gardening.
 With the right strategies, you can grow a thriving, productive garden, whatever the weather.
 By selecting heat-tolerant plants, optimizing shade and soil conditions, and managing water efficiently, you can harvest bumper crops of veg year after year.

 ### When to Start